 This live online anatomy and physiology class presents a survey of the structure and function of the human body.
 The interrelationship between structure and function and the importance of homeostasis.
 Topics covered include the organization of the body, the major body systems and the effects of disease.
 Dissection of various organs will complement the course work.
 One of the goals of this course is to prepare students with the skills necessary to be successful in future science classes.

-Classes meet live once a week on Tuesdays from 3:00 pm to 4:00 pm for 55 minutes and are recorded.
+Classes meet live (optional) once a week for 55 minutes and are recorded.
 A recording of the class will be posted within 24 hours of the class meeting.

-Each week an Assignments and Guided Notes document will be posted on the course website.
+Each week assignments and a guided notes document will be posted on the course website.
 Students will be required to read the text and complete and submit the guided notes.
 They may also, depending on the topic, be asked to complete a lab (virtual or hands-on or both) and/or activity.
 Separate postings and submission links will be posted for all additional activities and labs.

 Who should enroll?

 This course is recommended for ALL students.
 Understanding how the body works – its needs and limits – allows for students to lead happier, healthier lives.
 It is HIGHLY recommended for students interested in any aspect of the medical field.
 Students who complete a high-school anatomy and physiology class consistently outperform their college peers in college A&P courses.
 Students in grades 11 and 12 are welcome to enroll – no application is necessary.
 Enrollment of advanced 10th grade students will be considered – contact me via email.
 There are no prerequisites.

 - High speed, broadband Internet